Blotch3D/Blotch3D/README.md

 delegate to EnqueueCommand or EnqueueCommandBlocking, which is considerably more straightforward, portable, and safer.

+At the time of this writing, MonoGame was not designed with a goal of supporting multiple 3D windows because many platforms it supports are not conducive to it.
+Even if you close the first window before opening the second, the second window won't work right.
+(You *can* create them, but they don't work correctly and in certain situations will crash.)
+If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
+(On Microsoft Windows, you can use the WinForms BlWindow3D.Form object for that.)
+Support for multiple windows may be added to MonoGame in the future.

+To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order.
+On Microsoft Windows, the window's Form object (BlWindow3D.Form) may be of help in this.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 You can check the IsDisposed member to see if an object has been disposed.